 All Seasons Orchard might only be open for two months out of the year, but that doesn’t mean that the team isn’t toiling away all year long in order to ensure that everything at All Seasons, from the vast Honeycrisp orchard to the adorable cow train ride, is in perfect order for the busy Fall season.
 My family and I were hosted at All Seasons Orchard this year and were able to try many of its specialty items and activities at no cost.
 But let me be honest—we happily paid to experience All Seasons Orchard for years and are happy to say that the farm just keeps getting better year after year.

 First off, let’s talk about the apples.
 All Seasons Orchard is one of the only farms in the area that can boast of having such an ample supply of Honeycrisp trees that the crop can be picked for at least two weekends in a row.
 Why are Honeycrisp apples so prized?
 I’m not sure, really.
 Maybe it’s the juicy crunch.
 Maybe it’s the sweet yet tangy flavor.
 All I know is that my kids devour them and their love of apples have kept them out of the doctor’s office even now that they are back in germ ridden school.
 Since everyone who enters the orchard is required to have a bag for picking, you will undoubtedly end up with a TON of apples.
-Thankfully they have a long shelf life if kept in a cool and dry place and there are tons of different ways to cook with apples, as noted on the All Seasons Orchard blog.
+Thankfully they have a long shelf life if kept in a cool and dry place and there are tons of different ways to cook with apples, as you can see from my Apple Breakfast Nachos and DIY Caramel Apple Bar recipes.
 We even paint with them once we’ve had our fill.

 If you ask my boys, however, the apples are not the star of the show.
 What is?
 The expansive barnyard with over 30 different activities.
 There is quite literally something for EVERYONE.
 I’m not kidding.
 We have come to All Seasons Orchard before we had kids, and we had a blast cheering on our favorite swines in the pig races and taking photos with the animals in the petting zoo before selfies were even a thing.